absolutscottie/bakery/README.md

 # bakery

 An autonomous coding agent that runs on a Raspberry Pi.
 It monitors GitHub repositories for open issues, implements fixes using the Claude API via ZeroClaw, and opens pull requests — with GitHub Actions providing build verification and Telegram delivering human-in-the-loop notifications.
+Many of the design choices were a result of the hardware that it was being developed on.
+The Raspberry Pi 1 model B was released in 2012 and sports a 700mhz ARMV6 processor with 512 GB RAM.

 ## How it works